aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

 .. note::

-    Besides WorkChain's, workflows can also be implemented as *work functions*.
+    Besides work chains, workflows can also be implemented as *work functions*.
     These are ideal for workflows that are not very computationally intensive and can be easily implemented in a Python function.

 Let's run the ``WorkChain`` above!